yl2811-cmd/Showheel/wwwroot/story-engl.md

 Red = given by Edmund = causal chain = worn = chosen.
 Gray, white, and blue = given by the world = inherently so.
 It matches P-10 perfectly.
 It avoids the "missing color" narrative gap—all four colors are present in three registers simultaneously.
 The reader decides how much is design and how much is rhyme.
 The answer is both.
+[Perception Evolution Anchor Point - Blue Hyacinth #4 - "Blue = Anna's Eyes" Seed - This is the optimal deployment location] ; In the intervals of the color resonance beat (a certain interval between Torben and Anna speaking/talking about fragments of Edmund's notes).
+Add a micro-beat: Torben paused for a second, staring at Anna's face.
+★ Scene: Anna stands in a flower field, Torben turns around and calls to her— A person in a red jacket and white shirt stands against a backdrop of red flower fields, the wind blowing their hair.
+Blue eyes are particularly noticeable in K2V warm light.
+What Torben saw was: blue eyes in a red world.
+Torben doesn't formulate.
+Prose doesn't formulate.
+The picture is there.
+The reader's eyes see it for themselves.
+; To Ep62 Hyacinth—"Blue is not a causal chain.
+Blue is just there"— The reader's body already knew: the blue that was "just there" on Anna's body was her eyes.
+The red jacket was designed by Edmund.
+The blue eyes weren't.
+The red was a choice to wear.
+The blue was genetic.
+It wasn't even necessarily Edmund who gave them the blue eyes (if the blue eyes came from Miriam or a more distant genetic lineage), but rather the world.
-★ Edmund network node #4 deployment (common house woman - take a second look when handing over food).
+Echoing: Here (seed) → Ep62 (Blue Hyacinth Payoff - Reader Automatically Completes Circuit) ★ Edmund network node #4 deployment (common house woman - take a second look when handing over food).
 Healer's words to Sara (Anna may or may not have heard): Flowers can soothe, but not cure.
 Old wounds are in the lung tissue, difficult to separate from congenital ones.
 Her register is "This is her body, we manage it"—no promise of a cure, **no implication of a "stronger formula"**.
 No mention of the North Side facility.
 No mention of a path to future improvement.
 Healer is someone who doesn't leave future-tense hope hanging at the end of his sentences.